marouaneXan/marouaneXan/README.md

 <br/>

 <p>
-A Full Stack JavaScript Developer 🚀 from Morroco.
+A Software Developer 🚀 from Morroco.
 I consider myself as a skilled JS Developer with good debugging skills.
 <br/>
-Stacks I have worked with : MERN STACK , React , Next+React.
+Stacks I have worked with : Finacial bank projects with Angular.
 <br/>
 Things I have recently experimented with : socket.io, react-cli , commander, inquirer , gsap(animation) and a lot of other ui-libs...
 <br/>